mubix/epilogue/index.md

 ## Where?

+Capital One Conference Center, 1680 Capital One Drive, McLean, VA 22102

 Thanks to [CapitalOne](https://www.capitalone.com) for their use of thier brand new conference center.
 See the [Venue](venue.md) page for more details

 ## Sponsors